linusg/libjs-test262/README.md

   -p PATTERN, --pattern PATTERN
                         glob pattern used for test file searching (defaults to test/**/*.js) -c CONCURRENCY, --concurrency CONCURRENCY
-                        number of concurrent workers (defaults to number of CPU cores) --timeout TIMEOUT     timeout for each test run in seconds (defaults to 10) --memory-limit MEMORY_LIMIT
+                        number of concurrent workers (defaults to number of CPU cores * 5) --timeout TIMEOUT     timeout for each test run in seconds (defaults to 10) --memory-limit MEMORY_LIMIT
                         memory limit for each test run in megabytes (defaults to 512)